By Alyse Bacine

 Core Competencies and Skills Required

 Effective breathwork coaches possess a multifaceted skill set combining technical knowledge and nuanced interpersonal abilities.
-Essential competencies include:
+Their role extends beyond simply teaching breathing techniques; they create transformative experiences through skilled facilitation and deep presence.

 Creating a Safe Space for Clients